 Changes in the delivery model and expertise

 The business world is changing at an ever-increasing speed.
 Digitization and everything related such as advanced analytics etc. are the buzzwords of this generation.
-There is hardly any consulting project sold today that does not touch digital at least in one of its work streams.
-In the hyper-competitive world, businesses face much more complex problems that require new solutions, capabilities and delivery models.
+There is hardly any consulting project sold today that does not touch digital at least in one of its workstreams.
+In the hyper-competitive world, businesses face much more complex problems that require new solutions, capabilities, and delivery models.
 The MBBs are currently investing significant amounts in the development and acquisitions of such new practices and most of their growth is coming from new areas of expertise.

-Aa a result, the typical operating model is changing.
+As a result, the typical operating model is changing.
 The classic team set-up with 2 consultants and 1 project manager at the client site is – in many cases – no longer valid and the significance of other support functions is increasing.

 How we can help you get into consulting

 We offer a wide range of services to get you into consulting, with an impeccable track record!